hyanl17/Wordle/README.md

 You will have six chances to guess the mystery word.

 To kick off the game, you must enter a valid five-letter word.
-Hit the enter/return button to submit.

 After each guess, the color of the letter will change to show how close your guess was to the mystery word:
 * If the letter turns green, it means that letter is in the mystery word and you have placed it in the right spot.